Guylaine Maroist: La Ruelle Films (previously Productions de la ruelle)

 In 2009-10, Maroist and Eric Ruel accomplished a major multimedia film project devoted to Quebec history, based on thousands family movies collected from Quebecers.
 The project, called J’ai la mémoire qui tourne (My Memories On A Roll), caught the attention of the International Contest of Educational Programs in Japan, winning a nomination for the top prize.
 In 2011, Maroist and Ruel won a Pierre Berton award for this production - the highest distinction awarded by the Governor General of Canada for works on Canada's history, and the second time the award was given to Quebecers.

-In 2014, Maroist and Eric Ruel released a documentary titled God Save Justin Trudeau, a critical examination of the role of showmanship in Canadian politics which raised troubling questions about the state of Canadian democracy.
+In 2014, Maroist and Eric Ruel released a documentary titled God Save Justin Trudeau, an examination of the role of showmanship in Canadian politics which questioned the state of Canadian democracy.
 The film was nominated for 2015 Gemini Awards.
-Currently, the duo is working on a new TV series, Who We Are - a multi-platform multimedia documentary exploring 150 years of Canada's history through the eyes of generations of Canadians, using the pioneering "people’s history" methodology they developed for My Memories On A Roll.
+The duo then worked on a new TV series, Who We Are – a multi-platform multimedia documentary exploring 150 years of Canada's history through the eyes of generations of Canadians, using the "people’s history" methodology they developed for My Memories On A Roll.

-In 2015, Maroist teamed up with Prof. Sergei Plekhanov of York University and the Canadian Pugwash Group to produce a documentary advocating the abolition of nuclear weapons.
-This documentary film project is the latest manifestation of Maroist's lifetime devotion to peace and environmentalist activism, reflected in her 1980s membership in Greenpeace, her journalistic work on Palestinian rights, her films on the nuclear dangers, and her leadership in Les Artistes pour la Paix, a Quebec NGO advocating peace and nuclear disarmament.
+In 2015, Maroist teamed up with Sergei Plekhanov of York University and the Canadian Pugwash Group to produce a documentary advocating the abolition of nuclear weapons.

 In 2022, Maroist and Léa Clermont-Dion released the documentary film Backlash: Misogyny in the Digital Age.
+The film follows four women whose lives have been impacted by online misogyny: Laura Boldrini, Kiah Morris, Marion Séclin and Laurence Gratton.
+Donna Zuckerberg, a specialist in online violence against women and the sister of Facebook’s founder, features in it as an expert, as well as Sarah T. Roberts from UCLA.